-‘Rick And Morty’ Season 3 Episode 1 Not ‘Real’?
-Fans Suspect April Fool’s Joke
+‘Rick And Morty’ Season 3, Episode 1, Not ‘Real’?
+Fans Suspect April Fools’ Joke

-Rick and Morty fans got the shock of their lives when Adult Swim unexpectedly released the premiere episode of the long-awaited Season 3 on April Fool’s Day.
-Rick and Morty Season 3 Episode 1 streamed on a loop Saturday night, giving fans the first new episode of the cult favorite adult animated series since October 2015.
+Rick and Morty fans got the shock of their lives when Adult Swim unexpectedly released the premiere episode of the long-awaited Season 3 on April Fools’ Day.
+Rick and Morty Season 3, Episode 1, streamed on a loop Saturday night, giving fans the first new episode of the cult favorite adult animated series since October, 2015.

-But while it’s no joke that Adult Swim has dropped an all-new episode of Rick and Morty Season 3, fans have been wondering if the episode itself was a prank — i.e. was it a legitimate Rick and Morty episode or some kind of April Fool’s Day Meta Hoax?
+But while it’s no joke that Adult Swim has dropped an all-new episode of Rick and Morty Season 3, fans have been wondering if the episode itself was a prank — i.e. was it a legitimate Rick and Morty episode or some kind of April Fools’ Day meta hoax?

 New Episode of RICK AND MORTY airing NOW thru MIDNIGHT (ET/PT) and ONLINE at https://t.co/BhAmA6Q4wH. pic.twitter.com/PwQX7WJQhW